What is a sample technique or sampling method?

 Probability Sampling Types

 Probability Sampling methods are further classified into different types, such as simple random sampling, systematic sampling, stratified sampling, and clustered sampling.
-Let us discuss the different types of probability sampling methods here in detail.
+Let us discuss the different types of probability sampling methods along with illustrative examples here in detail.

 Simple Random Sampling

 In simple random sampling technique, every item in the population has an equal and likely chance of being selected in the sample.
 Since the item selection entirely depends on the chance, this method is known as “Method of chance Selection”.
 As the sample size is large, and the item is chosen randomly, it is known as “Representative Sampling”.

 In the systematic sampling method, the items are selected from the target population by selecting the random selecting point and selecting the other methods after a fixed sample interval.
 It is calculated by dividing the total population size by the desired population size.

 In a stratified sampling method, the total population is divided into smaller groups to complete the sampling process.
 The small group is formed based on a few characteristics in the population.
 After separating the population into a smaller group, the statisticians randomly select the sample.